 While a good, sturdy tripod is often best for stabilizing your gear, there are times when a monopod is more convenient and/or can be a big help in supporting larger camera/lens combinations.
-In keeping with Nasim’s mention in the Focus and Recompose Technique article that we would be doing some posts on basics and Tips for Beginners and since we have had a couple of monopod reviews, it occurred to us that some people may not know how to use a monopod properly, so we decided to share some pointers.
+In keeping with Nasim’s mention in the Focus and Recompose Technique article that we would be doing some posts on basics and Tips for Beginners and since we have had a couple of monopod reviews, it occurred to us that some people may not know how to properly use a monopod, so we decided to share some pointers.
 The main differences between the three methods that we will discuss here is where you place the foot of the monopod.

 Method 1: Straight Out in Front

 Most people will first use this method as it is the logical way to use a monopod.
 With their own legs standing square and spread to approximate shoulder width, they will put the foot of the monopod roughly centered between their legs and straight out in front of them so that the foot of the monopod forms a triangle with the photographers two feet.
 This more or less mimics a tripod with two legs supplied by the photographer and the third from the tripod.
 To increase the stability, the wrist strap should be utilized by using it to firmly seat or push the monopod foot into the ground.